Using technology in your daily operations

 No matter what business you're in, Internet marketing should form part of your marketing mix.
 How large a part it plays will depend on your particular needs and budget.
 The tools you use to develop your online presence and to drive traffic to your website will also depend on your particular business and target market demographics.

-Internet marketing is a fast-changing industry that readily adapts to improvements in technology.
+Internet marketing must readily adapt to improvements in technology.
 There are always new marketing tools available to small businesses.